 $0 Extra Fee Eye Exams for Seniors

-(This means seniors PAY NOTHING out of pocket with their MSP coverage)
+(This means seniors PAY NOTHING out of pocket with their MSP coverage, that’s right, free eye exams for seniors)

-Eye Specialist on Staff – No Waiting Months!
+Eye Exams For Seniors – No Waiting Months!

 Eye Doctors Available 6 Days a Week